 Read Full Transcript:

-Hello and welcome to Small Business Finance SME Newscast, Im Paige Estritori, and its Saturday 25 October 2025.
+Hello and welcome to the Small Business Finance SME Newscast, Im Paige Estritori, and its Saturday 15 November 2025.

 Thats the wrap.
-For tailored comparisons, a fast eligibility check and independent support, head to small-business-finance.com.au.
-Im Paige Estritori—thanks for listening, and Ill catch you next week.
+For fast eligibility checks, lender comparisons and support from independent experts, head to small-business-finance.com.au.
+Thanks for listening, and Ill see you next week.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.